12 Top-Rated Attractions & Things to Do in Naples, Florida

 This small city zoo, easily identified from the road by a bright, colorful fish statue, is a perfect way to spend an afternoon away from the beach.
 The zoo has a variety of animals in three major categories; birds, mammals, and reptiles.
 The animals range from tigers to alligators.

-One of the highlights is the Primate Cruise, a 15-20 minute catamaran cruise past the animals.
-This zoo is uniquely designed to allow visitors to get closer to the animals than at more traditional zoos.
+One of the highlights of a trip to the Naples Zoo is the Primate Cruise, a 15-20 minute catamaran cruise past the animals.
+This zoo is uniquely designed to allow tourists to get closer to the animals than at more traditional zoos.
 You can even feed a giraffe.

 Address: 1590 Goodlette-Frank Road, Naples, Florida